End of year checklist for small business owners

 • Take time off to relax with friends and family

-How NEXT Insurance supports small businesses year-round
+How NEXT supports small business year-round

 About the author